Personal statement

 House of Windows is a Reading Well for Young People: Shelf-help title, available in most libraries nationwide as a ‘book on prescription’ for the NHS.
 I was also part of the Selection Committee for the ‘Reading well with long term conditions’ list.

 Although I have always wanted to be a writer, I decided to pursue a career that would give me the knowledge and experience to write about the things I was interested in, as well as the skills needed to achieve my writing goals.
-A portfolio career is my dream, with each strand informing and enriching the others.
+A portfolio career is my dream, with each strand informing and enriching the others; my current portfolio includes my work at Bath Spa, writing novels, delivering dramaturgy and script consultancy services, and doing specialist human-rights non-fiction editing.

 Among other things, I've been a researcher at Cambridge University looking at how to use technology to screen for dyslexia in HE students, worked on a double-Tony-award-winning Broadway show (backstage!), and served time as Box Office Manager at a large UK musical festival, where I arranged a yearly mentoring programme for students at various universities.
 This later helped me set up YAShot – a young adult literature festival with a large outreach programme for disadvantaged schools and a mentorship track to help young people who can’t undertake traditional internships get a foot on the publishing ladder.